peterjc/zmk-keyboard-graph-theory/README.md

 * [Gamma Omega Hesse](boards/shields/hesse), a Graph Theory based diode-free Bluetooth keyboard with 21 GPIO pins for 36 keys and 4-key roll-over using the Hesse Configuration Incidence Graph.
+* [Forager Acid](boards/shields/acid), a Graph Theory based diode-free Bluetooth split keyboard with 13 GPIO pins for 17 (or 18) keys and 4-key roll-over per half using a partial Heawood Graph.

 See also my [QMK keyboard firmware](https://github.com/peterjc/qmk_userspace).